Killing of Jean Charles de Menezes: Jean Charles de Menezes Family Campaign

-The family and their campaign continue to be actively supported by Newham Monitoring Project; on 22 July 2007 they held a minute of silence outside Stockwell tube station to commemorate the second anniversary of Menezes's death.
-Two days earlier the campaign projected a 20 metre by 30 metre (65' x 100') image of Menezes's face with the slogan "Two Years, No Justice" on the walls of the Houses of Parliament.
+The family and their campaign continue to be actively supported by Newham Monitoring Project; on 22 July 2007 they held a minute of silence outside Stockwell tube station to commemorate the second anniversary of Menezes' death.
+Two days earlier the campaign projected a 20 metre by 30 metre (65' x 100') image of Menezes face with the slogan "Two Years, No Justice" on the walls of the Houses of Parliament.
 The campaign set up a blog for the duration of the inquest starting on 22 September 2008 and released a pre-inquest briefing.

 On 7 January 2010, a memorial was unveiled at Stockwell tube station.
 It was made by local artist Mary Edwards, with the help of Menezes' cousin, Vivian Figueiredo, and Chrysoula Vardaxi, a member of a group that kept alive the memorial "shrine" to Menezes beginning within the days following his death.

 European Court of Human Rights

 On 10 June 2015, the Menezes family took the British government to the European Court of Human Rights over the decision not to prosecute anyone involved in the killing of Jean Charles de Menezes.
 The legal challenge was mounted under Article 2 of the European Convention on Human Rights regarding state deprivation of life and use of force.

 On 30 March 2016, the Grand Chamber held—by a majority of 13 to 4—that there had been no violation of Article 2:

 Dissenting judges highlighted concerns about the objective reasonableness of the "honest belief, perceived for good reasons" justifying the use of force; that officers were permitted to write their notes up together; that the threshold for prosecution was more stringent than in other states; and the incongruity that no individual was subject to disciplinary action despite a finding of institutional criminal responsibility under the Health and Safety Act.